google-ai-edge/mediapipe/mediapipe/util/sequence/README.md

 with underscores, and numeric characters after the first character. e.g.
 `MY_FAVORITE_FEATURE_V1`.

-The convention for encoding groundtruth labels is to use no prefix, while predicted labels are typically tagged with prefixes.
+The convention for encoding ground truth labels is to use no prefix, while predicted labels are typically tagged with prefixes.
 For example:

-*   Example groudntruth keys:
+*   Example ground truth keys:
     *   `region/label/string`
     *   `region/label/confidence`